-But are some clinicians being called ‘experts’ solely on the basis of their qualifications?
+But are some clinicians considered ‘experts’ based solely on their qualifications?
 Is there an over-reliance on their findings?
-Was some expertise in both 2019 trials inadequate?
+Was the expertise in both 2019 trials adequate?

 In Dublin, three doctors gave evidence for the prosecution.
 Some was contradictory and some contested.
 The defence did not call expert witnesses.
 Maybe they tried but none was available?
 We don’t know.

 A paediatric surgeon, Mr Paran had operated on the bleeding child.
 Mr O’Sullivan for the defence noted “there seems to be a fundamental inconsistency” between how Mr Paran and Dr Hodes described the female genitalia.
 Mr Paran said the labia minora and labia majora are both above the clitoris.
 Dr Hodes said that the labia is below the clitoris.